iamsitting/CycleXPro_v2/README.md

 ### Version

+2.5.2
+- Idle/battery mode added
+- Not receiving ERPS messages

+### Most Recent Changes

 2.5.1

-### Most Recent Changes

-2.5.1 - ERPS activity and functionality added.
+- ERPS activity and functionality added.
 Untested.

+2.5.0
-2.5.0 - The App was updated to parse the CXP 2.0.0 data format and protocols
+- The App was updated to parse the CXP 2.0.0 data format and protocols

 ## Code Design